 Marine terminals are high traffic areas with:

 The above are usually in motion, which requires constant vigil of all employees in the area.
 Although terminal areas have many safety regulations to be followed, the possibility of an accident is high.

 Longshoremen have specific rights when employed by United States companies.
 At Arnold & Itkin, our experienced maritime lawyers are completely dedicated to protecting the rights of longshoremen.

 Our qualifications include, but are not limited to, the following:

-We have recovered more than $1 billion in verdicts & settlements.
+We have recovered billions of dollars in verdicts & settlements.